stytri/m/README.md

 	                   CONTINUATION  - the character sequence indicating the continuation of rule command AGGREGATION   - the character sequence indicating the start of a new rule command

+FILE is either a single filename or, 1 or more file names book-ended with the double-character '--' e.g:
+	m m.c
+or:
+	m -- *.c --

+arguments before the first '--' and after the second '--' apply to all files

 if RULE is the single character '-', the first rule is invoked
 ```